DuoRes/google-news-extension/docs/index.md

-# News Reading
+# News Reading Research

-Thank you for agreeing to take part in this study conducted by UC Berkeley.
-Please review the following action items.
+Thank you for agreeing to take part in this study conducted by Haas Business School at UC Berkeley.
+Please review the following information.
+If you have any questions, please contact us at privacy@haasresearch.org.

 # Privacy Policy